faramarzzabihi/Image2textProjectNew/README.md

     - Click the 'Check Similarity' button to obtain a similarity score between the two texts.
 1. Spell Correction:

-    - If your selactde language is Farsi and you are selected 'Spell Correction', after using the OCR feature, the 'Correct Spelling' function will apply intelligent spell correction using the ParsBERT model.
+    - If your selected language is Farsi and you are selected 'Spell Correction', after using the OCR feature, the 'Correct Spelling' function will apply intelligent spell correction using the ParsBERT model.
 ## Contribution:
 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.
 Your contributions are highly appreciated!

-By integrating cutting-edge NLP techniques and tools, this project aims to provide a seamless experience for users looking to perform OCR, text similarity checking, and spell correction tasks specifically for Farsi, English, and Arabic languages.
+## By integrating cutting-edge NLP techniques and tools, this project aims to provide a seamless experience for users looking to perform OCR, text similarity checking, and spell correction tasks specifically for Farsi, English, and Arabic languages.